wirginiaromanowska/Notes_On_Things/Houdini_Shortcuts_and_UI.md

 - press ctrl+left to delete the color from swatch
 ## 16. Redner and diplsy flags
 - press 1 to set display flag
-- press to to set render flag
+- press 2 to set render flag
 ## 17 Views
 - full screen - ctrl+b
 - spacebar+1 perspective